paulo-raca/adb-proxy/README.md

 To address this scenario, ADB-Proxy connects to 2 ADB servers and intermediates communication between them:

-- On the local computer, it acts as a local device
+- On the local computer, it acts as a local device, connected via TCP.
-- On the remove server, it acts as an application and that communicates with a specific device device
+- On the remove server, it acts as an application and that communicates with a specific device.

 When ADB-Proxy is running, the device appears to be attached to both computers